swat9013/ai-agent-setting/template/.ai/commands/critical-think.md

 ### 1. Core Thesis & Confidence Score (Initial)

 - **1-1.
-Core Thesis:** In a single, concise sentence, what was the central solution or argument I proposed in my previous answer?
+Core Thesis:** In a single, concise sentence, what was the central solution or argument I proposed in my previous response?
 - **1-2.
 Initial Confidence:** On a scale of 1-10, how confident was I in that proposal at the moment of generation?

 ### 2. Foundational Analysis: Assumptions & Context